waseem-polus/Nexus_Light/README.md

 ![](https://github.com/Waseem-Alkasbutrus/Nexus_Light/blob/master/GitHub%20Assets/Level%201%20Demo.gif?raw=true)

-Maneuver the different levels as fast as possible to reach the nexus cube and move on to the next level all while avoiding the deadly lasers.
+In this game, players must navigate through various levels as quickly as possible, avoiding lasers and making their way to the nexus cube to progress to the next level.
+Test your speed and reflexes with this challenging and exciting game.
-Made in Unity.

 <br>